Signs a Dog Is Dying: What to Expect When Your Dog's Health Declines

 It's important that dog owners remain in constant touch with their vets during this time and that they keep on hand injectable pain relievers should their dogs no longer be capable of taking pills by mouth.
 Keeping in touch with a vet specializing in hospice can help ensure the dog is comfortable as much as possible through the process.

 As seen, death is quite a journey.
 It is part of life and sadly it's one that all of us dog owners will eventually have to face at one time or another.
+As the saying goes though, "forewarned is forearmed" and therefore being acquainted with the dying process in dogs offers an important advantage.

 Although several of the signs depicted here may be indicative of impending death, it's important to recognize that they may also be signs of several conditions that require treatment and may not necessarily result in death.
 If your dog is old or was diagnosed with a terminal disease, keep in contact with your vet or seek the aid of a hospice vet.